 If you want more…

-If you are interested in finding Harry Potter locations, you may also be interested in Harry Potter Locations in Scotland you need to visit and How to get to Malham Cove.
+If you are interested in finding Harry Potter locations, you may also be interested in Harry Potter Locations in Scotland you need to visit, How to find the real birthplace of Harry Potter and How to get to Malham Cove.

 If you want more London inspiration, you may also like to read: London Gems: a 2 Day itinerary for those who have seen it all, London Instagram Guide: 13 Instagram famous locations in London and sketch London: The must do of London.